How to Master Adhesive Selection for Industrial Applications

 This thermal range ensures the polymer chain doesn’t become brittle or liquefy under extreme operating conditions.

-Laboratory testing confirms that polyurethane adhesives provide the necessary moisture-rich environment resistance and chemical shielding required for heavy-duty sealing.
+Industrial environments often expose joints to harsh substances, such as hydraulic fluids or acetone.
+Laboratory testing confirms that polyurethane adhesives provide the necessary moisture-rich environment, resistance, and chemical shielding required for heavy-duty sealing.

 Dynamic Loading and Vibration